Thin accretion disk signatures in hybrid metric-Palatini gravity: Properties of thin accretion discs

 \subsubsection{Efficiency.}

-The discussion of efficiency deserves special attention. \begin{enumerate} \item The case of fixed $\phi_0$ is shown in Figure (\ref{fig:eff}a).
+The discussion of efficiency deserves special attention. \begin{enumerate} \item The case of fixed $\phi_0$ is shown in Fig. \ref{fig:eff}a.
 As $u_0$ increases, the efficiency decreases. \item with the growth of $\phi_0$ the efficiency increases and its value approaches the Schwarzschild one.
-Moreover, small values of $\phi_0<1$ may differ by more than 80\% from the predictions of GR (Figure (\ref{fig:eff}b)).
+Moreover, small values of $\phi_0<1$ may differ by more than 80\% from the predictions of GR (Fig. \ref{fig:eff}b).

 \item If we take into account the relationship between $u_0$ and $\phi_0$ (\ref{u0}), we can see that as $\phi_0$ increases, the efficiency decreases.
-This dependence is illustrated in Figure (\ref{fig:eff}c).
+This dependence is illustrated in Fig. \ref{fig:eff}c.
 The difference with the maximum value is almost 50\%.
-On the other hand, we can observe that no value of $\phi_0$ achieves the efficiency value for a Schwarzschild black hole.
-We assume that it is a consequence of the fact that hybrid f(R)-gravity in its scalar-tensor form does not have a direct transition to GR for any $\phi_0$. \end{enumerate}
+On the other hand, we can observe that no value of $\phi_0$ achieves the efficiency value for a Schwarzschild black hole. \end{enumerate}